Skip to main content

 FieldDescription

-providerSandbox mode: local (default), docker, daytona, ssh, or exe.
+providerSandbox mode: local (default), docker, or daytona.

 preserveWhen true, keep the sandbox alive after the run finishes.
 Useful for debugging.